OnePointGlobal/OnePoint-API-Documentation-V2/docs/Stop.md

 Keyword | Description
 ------- | -----------
 STOP | A respondent usually replied to a message with STOP to indicate they no longer want any further messages from the number.
+Added to this we support the following associated keywords and phrases: stop all, cancel, end, unsubscribe, quit.
+Added to that we also have [language support](Languages.md)
 HELP | When a respondent is unsure as to what to do in some countries we have to respond to this keyword with a support message to contact us or use the STOP keyword.
 INFO | Similar to the HELP keyword